Guided Safe Shooting: model based reinforcement learning with safety constraints: Environments

 \subsection{Safe Pendulum}

-A safe version of OpenAI's swing up pendulum \cite{pendulum}, in which the unsafe region corresponds to the angles in the $[20^{\circ}, 30^{\circ}]$ range, shown in red in Fig.~\ref{fig:pendulum_env}.
+A safe version of OpenAI's swing up pendulum \citep{Brockman2016}, in which the unsafe region corresponds to the angles in the $[20^{\circ}, 30^{\circ}]$ range, shown in red in Fig.~\ref{fig:pendulum_env}.
 The task consists in swinging the pendulum up without crossing the unsafe region.
 The agent controls the torque applied to the central joint and receives a reward given by $r=-\theta^2 + 0.1 \dot\theta^2 + 0.001 a^2$, where $\theta$ is the angle of the pendulum and $a$ the action generated by the agent.
 Every time-step in which $\theta \in [20^{\circ}, 30^{\circ}]$ leads to a cost penalty of 1.
 The state observations consists of the tuple $s = (\cos(\theta), \sin(\theta), \dot\theta)$.
 Each episode has a length of $T=200$.
+We used as behavior descriptor $b = (\theta_{T/2}, \theta_T )$, which is, respectively, the angle of the pendulum at half of the planning trajectory and at the end of it.